-Keweenaw National Historical Park: Step into history
+Keweenaw National Historical Park: Step into History

-Visiting this park is different than seeing other national park sites.
+Visiting Keweenaw National Historical Park promises a different experience from seeing other national park sites.
 It’s a collaborative effort between the National Park Service and private and public entities throughout the peninsula.
-In this park you can explore 21 Keweenaw Heritage Sites between Ontonagon and Copper Harbor.
-Choices include historic mine tours, museums and breathtaking mountain and lakeshore vistas.
-For your planning purposes, most of the sites close in late October and reopen in late May.
+In this park you can explore Keweenaw Heritage Sites between Ontonagon and Copper Harbor.
+Choose from historic mine tours, museums, breathtaking mountains and lakeshore vistas.
+Some unique highlights include the Calumet Theatre, A.E.
+Seaman Mineral Museum, Copper Country Firefighters History Museum, Old Victoria and the Finnish American Heritage Center & Historical Archive.
+For your planning purposes, most of the sites are open from late May to late October.

 As you travel through Michigan’s Upper Peninsula, you may wonder what brought European immigrants to this vast, remote wilderness.
 It was the prospect of prosperity and wealth — cutting timber, going deep into the earth for…

 Time doesn’t stop in the U.P.
 But you’ll easily see how our cultures, work and love of the Great Lakes and the wilderness have shaped (and continue to make us) who we are.
 More than a hundred museums, historic sites and homes…